krystofl/krystofl.github.io/_posts/2022-10-31-nonviolent-communication.md

 I think that is spot on.

 <!--more-->

+{% include post_image_full_lightbox.html
+   filename="20220721-154340-honeymoon-KXL09168.jpg"
+   title="Retreating from the violence of others to a hermit's life on top of a cliff worked out OK for the monk's who founded Meteora." caption="Retreating from the violence of others to a hermit's life on top of a cliff worked out OK for the monk's who founded Meteora." %}

 Perhaps my favorite observation from the book is about communication that denies responsibility: